 Here are the key takeaways and rules to follow set by the French Government, which apply in Paris as well as in other cities in the country.

-- No gatherings.
-Cinemas, concert halls, museums and theatres are closed
+- Cinemas, concert halls, museums and theatres are closed

 Every citizen must comply with the above-stated measures.
 The relevant authorities are given the right to enforce them through fines and by dispersing gatherings, as well as by putting further restrictions in place in order to reduce the spread of the virus.